wordsector/wp-post-controller/readme.txt

 ### Features

+* <strong>Post Filters</strong>: Filter the post by different custom options. such as Author, Tag, Date Range etc.
+* <strong>Post Clone</strong>: One can clone a post to a new post
 * <strong>Post Views</strong>: One can see and display post views.
 * <strong>Counter Mode</strong>: Php and Ajax.
 * <strong>Custom Post Type Views </strong>: One can select custom post types from the option to enable views.